 You can decide to fix the interest rate for a specific period of time, either short term or for a period of 5, 10, 20 or even 30 years.
 You will pay the same amount every month regardless of changes in the market.
 This is a good option if you want stability in your monthly payments.
 The interest rates can differ per lender.

 These mortgage rates change following the market rate and can vary from month to month.
 You can benefit from it when the interest on the mortgage market goes down and you have the freedom to fix the interest rate at any time.
 The downside is that you're not protected if mortgage rates go up.

-Get in touch with us to learn more about the mortgage rules in The Netherlands, the documents to start your mortgage application and gain some important tips to ensure a smooth mortgage process.
+Get in touch with us to learn more about mortgage regulations in The Netherlands, the necessary documents to start your mortgage application, and to receive valuable tips for ensuring a smooth mortgage process.